Here’s 16 things we are most looking forward to do in Vienna as soon as spring is here:

-1. Take advantage of no tourists being in town & check out the city’s palaces
+1. Taking advantage of (still!) no tourists being in town & checking out the city’s palaces

 It’s no mystery why Vienna’s palace gardens are normally filled with tourists – they are f**** stunning!
-And with all that’s been going on – ya’ know and we don’t need to tell ya’ about the killer virus and all – they’re currently a lot less crowded than normal.
-So now’s your chance to enjoy Vienna’s beautiful palace gardens without almost having your head taken off by a selfie stick.
+And the best thing: after almost a year with our lovely friend called C, they’re still a lot less crowded than normal.
+So, take your chance (as long as its possible) to enjoy Vienna’s beautiful palace gardens without almost having your head taken off by a selfie stick.

 A beautiful explosion of pink colour goes off all over Stadtpark in Spring as the cherry blossom trees start to bloom.
 Meanwhile, a multitude of other flowers bloom and fill the air with enough pollen they’ll make you sneeze, and smells that will make your nose go ‘HOOCHI-MAMA!’